Trevor Lissauer: Music

 Lissauer has released two albums on his own to date; his first, self-titled, in 2001, which can only be found as hardcopy CD's and are mostly floating around on eBay.
 His second album, Transit Plaza, which came out in 2003 and has now been rereleased online as an album by The Glass Plastiks.
 He decided that the band he was playing with, made up of Keith Tenenbaum and Barry Whittaker, should have a name and titled them The Glass Plastiks which then became the name of the entire music project.

 The band went through a few changes.
 Whittaker left and Dimitrios Farougias took over on bass and Chris Null became the lead guitarist.
 On July 16, 2008, they released "Time to Exist".

 Music from the band has been featured in the TV show Nip/Tuck and the DVD release of both Party of Five and Felicity.
 In 2012, Lissauer resurfaced with a new music project called Animal Cloud with Glass Plastiks drummer Keith Tenenbaum.
 Animal Cloud is influenced by bands such as MGMT, Empire Of The Sun, Radiohead, Sigur Ros, and M83.

+In 2025, Lissauer released 3 singles as Trevor Lissauer, Get Out Of Your Head, A Chance Of Sunshine, and So Bright, produced by himself and actor/director Billy Wirth.
+They produced 14 tracks with the rest coming out in 2026.